An Unplanned Test for the Nikon Zf – Myles Standish State Forest

 As the helicopter touched down, a sudden wall of dust swept through, blasting everything in sight — camera included.
 It was an unplanned but convincing field test for the Zf’s build quality and sealing.
 Back home, a careful dust-blower and lens-pen cleaning confirmed everything was perfectly fine.

-I didn’t photograph the full scene out of respect, but it was a striking moment — a reminder that sometimes real-world tests find you, and that emergencies can appear in the quietest places.
-Wishing the best for the person whose day changed so suddenly.
+I didn’t photograph the full scene out of respect.
+It was a moment that stayed with me, and a reminder that emergencies can show up in the quietest places.
+I’m hoping the person involved makes a full recovery.

 Leave a Reply